Start your home remodeling project today by filling out the form or calling us at (301) 328-1100 for your free, no-obligation price estimate.

 As of the time of this writing, the currently available Nonbusiness Energy Property Tax Credit entitled homeowners to up-to a $200 rebate for installing energy-efficient windows, with a $500 lifetime credit cap for window and door purchases.

-When navigating the world of window research, you may encounter a few words and phrases whose meaning you aren’t quite sure about.
 For energy-efficiency research in particular, two terms you’ll likely see referenced often are “window glazing” and “low-e glass.”
-Below we explore the ins and outs of each of these terms…
+Below we explore the ins and outs of each of these window terms:

 - Glazing is a term that applies to the invisible coating on energy-efficient windows.
 Thompson Creek replacement windows are manufactured with a high-quality, low-e glaze, explored in more detail below.